Demystifying the Lagrangian of classical mechanics: Invariance of the Euler-Lagrange equation under coordinate transformations

 As $\delta Y$ goes to $0$ at the endpoints, so does $\delta f$ which causes the last term to vanish.
 From the arbitrariness of $\delta Y$ follows the arbitrariness of $\delta f$.
 The only mechanism for $\delta S$ to vanish is

 This shows that the Euler-Lagrange equation takes the same form under any coordinate transformation as long as the transformation of the function $G$ is given by $\widetilde{G}(Y,Y',x) := G(f,f',x)$.
-Functions that behave this way under coordinate transformations as $G$ are called scalar functions, especially in physical contexts. \footnote{An example for a scalar is air temperature.
+Functions that behave this way under coordinate transformations as $G$ are called scalar functions, especially in physical contexts.~\footnote{An example for a scalar is air temperature.
 To analyze this example we consider two coordinate systems with coordinates $x$ and $X$ and their transformation $x=f(X)$.
-If $T=T(x)$ denotes temperature in the first coordinate system then as an analogue to definition \eqref{lagrangian-transform} we define the temperature in the second coordinate system by
+If $T=T(x)$ denotes temperature in the first coordinate system then as an analogue to definition (\ref{lagrangian-transform}) we define the temperature in the second coordinate system by

-Now the physical fact that temperature is the same in both coordinate systems leads to the condition $\tilde{T}(X) = T(x)$ which by using definition \eqref{definitionOfTemperatureTransform} can be turned into $T(f(x)) = T(x)$.
+Now the physical fact that temperature is the same in both coordinate systems leads to the condition $\tilde{T}(X) = T(x)$ which by using definition (\ref{definitionOfTemperatureTransform}) can be turned into $T(f(x)) = T(x)$.
 Scalars that fulfill this condition are called invariant with respect to the transformation $f$.
 An interesting point of the temperature example is that this condition becomes invalid if one of the two coordinate systems moves with a velocity that is not negligible compared to the average motion of the air molecules while the other stays relative to the air at rest. } In section \ref{lagrangian-def}, $G$ will be interpreted as the Lagrangian we mentioned in section \ref{introduction}.
 As we now see, $G$ does indeed have the transformation properties we claimed in section \ref{introduction}.
+For a textbook example of the material presented in this section, see Ref.~\cite{hagen2009path}.